Our Mission

 While Settled helps you understand probate, many situations require professional legal help:

-- Estates requiring formal administration (Florida law requires an attorney)
+- Estates requiring formal administration (many states require an attorney)

 - Contested wills or disputes among beneficiaries